InteropEvents/TeamsAppWithGraph/exercises/Teams/readme.md

-## Code base and exercises for the Teams workshop
+## Exercises for the Teams workshop
 ### Below prerequisites are needed
 #### - Download workshop-code-base/FocusFrontEnd
 #### - Install Visual Studio With IIS express